-Our common stock trades on the Nasdaq Global Select Market under the symbol "CASA".
-Trading of our common stock on the Nasdaq Global Select Market commenced on December 15, 2017 in connection with our initial public offering, or IPO.
-Prior to that time, there was no established public trading market for our common stock.
-As a result, we have only set forth quarterly information with respect to the high and low prices for our common stock for the period following our IPO.
-The following table sets forth on a per share basis, for the period indicated, the high and low sale prices of our common stock as reported by the Nasdaq Global Select Market.
+Our common stock has been listed on the Nasdaq Global Select Market under the symbol "CASA" since December 15, 2017.
+Prior to that date, there was no public market for our common stock.
+The following table sets forth, for the periods indicated, the high and low intraday sales prices of our common stock as reported by the Nasdaq Global Select Market: